TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 Q - How long did it took you to type all those functions?\
 A - idk 12 hours :skull:\
-I sat in front of my computer for 4 hours straight typing and debugging, and then I went to have a dinner break and then continue typing for another 8 hoursz
+I sat in front of my computer for 4 hours straight coding and debugging, and then I went to have a dinner break and then continue coding for another 8 hours\
+*Absolute ~~Cinema~~ Pain*

 ## One step away

-Now we can actually pinpoint the only barrier to be a syscall violation to nsjail.
+Now we can actually pinpoint the only barrier to be a **syscall violation** to nsjail.

 After looking around the code, the only direct syscalls are `syscall 0 (write)`, `syscall 1 (read)`, and `syscall 231 (exit_group)`.\
 These 3 syscalls are permitted by nsjail `"--seccomp_string", "ALLOW { read, write, close, execve, exit_group } DEFAULT KILL_PROCESS",`

-After wasting 3 hours, I found out how stupid I am.
+After wasting 3 hours :skull:, I found out how :clown: I am.

 In the program entry point, there is